[Three.js] Scene, Renderer, Camera

 Scene

-The most fundamental element of implementing 3D graphics in Three.js is the Scene.
-A Scene is the container of our 3D world, the place where all the 3D objects we want to represent are placed.
-For example, imagine a movie set.
-Just as the actors, props, lights, and other elements are all placed within the set, so too is the scene in Three.js the space where all 3D objects are placed.
+The most basic element when implementing 3D graphics with Three.js is the Scene.
+A Scene serves as a container for the 3D world, a space where all the 3D objects we want to display are placed.
+Think of it like a movie set - just as actors, props, and lighting are all arranged on a set, Three.js's Scene is the space where all 3D objects are placed.

 const scene = new THREE.Scene();